St Clare’s specialises in teaching the International Baccalaureate Diploma, University-level academic courses, and English as a Foreign Language.

-St. Clare’s, Oxford was founded by Anne Dreydel OBE and Pamela Morris, and grew out of a scheme to establish links between British and European students after the Second World War.
+St. Clare’s, Oxford was founded by Anne Dreydel OBE and Pamela Morris in 1953, and grew out of a scheme to establish links between British and European students after the Second World War.
 The original name was The Oxford English Centre for Foreign Students, which later became St. Clare’s Hall, and then St. Clare’s, Oxford.
 The College grew quickly to encompass a wide range of nationalities and programmes, both at university and pre-university level and in English Language.
-In the mid-50s, students came mostly from around a dozen Western European countries, as well as UK; nowadays there are over 40 nationalities represented on the IB programme alone.
+In the mid-50s, students came mostly from around a dozen Western European countries, as well as the UK.
+Nowadays there are 50 nationalities represented on the IB programme alone.

-In 1977 the College introduced the International Baccalaureate Diploma for pre-university students, only the 41st school in the world to do so, there are only 13 other institutions in the world who have taught the IB longer than us.
-"A" levels were gradually phased out as the IB became established and we are now the longest established IB school in England.
+In 1977 the College introduced the International Baccalaureate Diploma for pre-university students, only the 41st school in the world to do so.
+There are only 13 other institutions in the world who have taught the IB longer than us.
+A Levels were gradually phased out as the IB became established and we are now the longest established IB World School in England.

 The College campus has grown with the increase in student numbers.
-From its original base in 141 Banbury Road, the College expanded to allow more teaching space and a wider range of subject choices, and early homestay arrangements were largely replaced with residential accommodation, as new houses in the area were acquired and refurbished.
-In 1999, the College bought the Oxford Academy site in Bardwell Road, which became the International College offering adult courses.
+From its original base in 141 Banbury Road, the College expanded to allow more teaching space and a wider range of subject choices.
+Early homestay arrangements were largely replaced with residential accommodation as new houses in the area were acquired and refurbished, and in 1999 the College bought the Oxford Academy site in Bardwell Road, which became the International College offering adult courses.

 A new residence and art studio was completed in November 2015 at a cost of £5.5million.
-The buildings provides separate housing for male and female students in ensuite study bedrooms around an Oxford style courtyard with a large square lawn.
-The uncompromisingly modern new buildings manage to complement the old, historic house which is at the centre of the development.
+The building provides separate housing for male and female students in ensuite study bedrooms around an Oxford-style courtyard with a large square lawn.
+The uncompromisingly modern new buildings manage to complement the old, historic house, which is at the centre of the development.

-The new £3.3m Science and Mathematics building was completed in September 2014 providing 3 science laboratories and prep rooms, three large classrooms for Mathematics lessons and a new maintenance facility.
+The new £3.3m Science and Mathematics building was completed in September 2014 providing three science laboratories and prep rooms, three large classrooms for Mathematics lessons, and a new maintenance facility.
 Named after Pamela Morris, one of the founders of the college in 1953, the building was carefully designed to complement the surrounding Victorian and Edwardian architecture.